 The Arrow type exported file uses the IPC stream format to store the data in a file.
-The produced file comprises only the tables that contain data, meaning that depending on the profiled applications, some tables might not appear in the output file.
 The tables can be read by opening the file as an arrow stream.
-For example one can use the open\stream function from the arrow python package.
-For more information one can refer to the Apache Arrow documentation [1, 2].
+For example one can use the open_stream function from the arrow python package.
+For more information on the interfaces that can be used to read an IPC stream file, please refer to the Apache Arrow documentation [1, 2].

 The name of each table is included in the schema metadata.
 Thus, while reading each table, the user can extract the table title from the metadata.
-The table name metadata field has the key table\name.
-The titles of all the available tables can be found in section SQLite Schema Reference.
+The table name metadata field has the key table_name.
+The titles of all the available tables can be found in section SOLite Schema Reference.